 Professionals that are current and up to date with research findings and modern treatments of RAD will utilize educational methods, along with counseling to treat the child.
 They will avoid any of the above treatments that may harm the child or further worsen their symptoms.
 If your mental health professional is encouraging you to perform or participate in any of these controversial treatments, you should research and look to the findings and risks associated with the treatment.

 You should not participate in or allow any type of treatment that you are not comfortable with or that is considered controversial.
 It is also important to always speak with the professional before trying any type of treatment at home.
 While you may become frustrated and desperate for help during the treatment, it is important to consider and research every option that is available to your child suffering from RAD.

 Seeking help from a licensed professional that understands modern, safe treatments is the first step in treatment.
 You may also want to consider seeking out residential treatment for a child that has a very serious form of RAD and may put himself or others at risk.
 A boarding school that has trained and skilled professionals may become the answer and help that you have been looking for.

-By providing your child with a stable, secure environment that implements a regimented routine and schedule, New Creations Boarding School can help your child begin to feel trust and love again.
+By providing your child with a stable, secure environment that implements a regimented routine and schedule, a therapeutic boarding school can help your child begin to feel trust and love again.
 Their trained professionals will offer constant supervision and guidance throughout the treatment of RAD.
 Because this disorder is long term, parents should not be expected to deal with treatments, counseling, and the effects of RAD on their own.
-Let New Creations Boarding School help you and your child regain a loving relationship.
+Let a therapeutic boarding school help you and your child regain a loving relationship.
 Do not attempt to cope with RAD alone.
-Visit their website at www.newcreationsboardingschool.org.